Fields represent small portions of your data displayed as name=value pairings, such as Source=<host-name>.

 Both kinds of field extraction have their own advantages.
 However as a general rule, it is recommended that you plan your fields beforehand and extract them while creating a data pattern.
 With data pattern based field extraction, search can be faster.
 Also, this kind of field extraction gives you better control of your data and improved results.
 It also helps you run advanced search commands and find meaningful insights.

 Both kinds of field extraction have some performance impact.
 The number of fields and the unique values per field determine the amount of performance impact.
-For more information, see.
+For more information, see Variables that impact product performance.

 This kind of field extraction adds a cost on storage.
 However, search performance improves for all kinds of searches including advanced search commands such as timechart search command and stats search command.
 In this kind of extraction, parsing has to be done on all the data that is indexed and therefore CPU required is more.
 Thus, for this kind of extraction, more hardware resources are required.